-The competition opened in early December and with submissions being accepted until 4 March.
+The competition opened in late November and submissions are accepted until 26 February 2017.
 For further information and previous winners, please see this blog post.

 Travel and Accommodation

 Food and drink

 In addition to the complimentary refreshments provided during the breaks, there are various food and drink outlets within the conference venue, including the Student's Corner, serving low-cost meals.
 There are also bakeries, cafes, restaurants and a supermarket in close vicinity to the meeting venue.